sakarie9/pfs-rs/README.md

 Commands:
-  unpack  Unpack a Artemis pfs archive pack    Pack a directory into a Artemis pfs archive help    Print this message or the help of the given subcommand(s)
+  unpack  Unpack a Artemis pfs archive pack    Pack a directory into a Artemis pfs archive list    List contents of a Artemis pfs archive help    Print this message or the help of the given subcommand(s)

 Options: